 The story goes that, after drinking here one winter evening, they were walking home when it started to snow.
 They saw a lamp post shining out through the snow, and Lewis turned to his friends and said, ‘That would make a very nice opening line to a book’.
 Which of course it did – it inspired the gas lamp in the Narnian Wood at the start of ‘The Lion, The Witch and the Wardrobe’.

 The quality of Malvern spring water was well known as far back as the fifteenth century as a curative for the ‘many maladies suffered by mediaeval folk’.

-It became famous in the eighteenth-century thanks to its promotion by Dr John Wall, a Worcestershire physician, who analysed the water and found that ‘the efficacy of this water seems chiefly to arise from its great purity’.
-The Malvern marketeers got to work and came up with the pithy couplet:
+It became famous in the eighteenth century thanks to its promotion by Dr John Wall, a Worcestershire physician, who analysed the water and found that ‘the efficacy of this water seems chiefly to arise from its great purity’.
+The Malvern marketers got to work and came up with the pithy couplet:

 ‘The Malvern water, says Dr Wall

 Is famed for containing just nothing at all.’

 Thus did St Ann’s Well become one of the most popular watering places for wealthy invalids in the early days of the Water Cure (hydrotherapy).
 Charles Dickens brought his wife here in 1851 and declared ‘Mrs Dickens has derived great advantage, I am glad to say, from this place’.

 The way we are going down now used to be negotiated by donkeys, who carried visitors up the hill, including the young Princess Victoria when she rode up in 1831 and officially opened a new path from St Ann’s Delight to Foley Walk.